 The voltage in Japan is 100 Volts, which is different from the U.S. (110V).
 Japanese electrical plugs have two, non-polarized pins, as shown above.
 They fit into North American outlets.
 Japanese power outlets are identical to ungrounded (2-pin) North American outlets.
 Some North American equipment will work fine in Japan without adapter and vice versa, however, some sensitive equipment may not work properly or even get damaged.
 If you bring a device with you that has three prongs, bring an adapter and it should be fine.
 Especially for laptop computers, which generally include electric converter boxes.

 It will be difficult for you to use the Japanese computers on campus, so we suggest that you bring your own.
 You will have LAN (Local Access Network) internet access in your room.
 Make sure you bring a LAN cable with you to access this (available this at most stores).
 Internet access is included in the price of your room.
+Some students in the past have brought personal wifi routers to create their own mini networks.
+Although we cannot guarantee that this will work, it seems to be a good solution to having multiple internet-enabled devices for one person.
 There will also be wireless internet access in some student areas on campus.
 Please check any computer or printer you bring for voltage compatibility (see "Electrical Items," above).

 Most medications are allowed in Japan, except for some medications classified as "stimulants," which are strictly forbidden.
 Also, if you need to bring with you more than a one-month supply of a prescription medication, or if you must bring restricted (narcotics of psychotropics) or injectable medications into Japan (such as insulin or an Epi-pen), you may have to apply for what is called a "Yakkan Shoumei."
 For more information, please see the web site of the Japanese Ministry of Health, Labour and Welfare at: http://www.mhlw.go.jp/english/policy/health-medical/pharmaceuticals/01.html